BaconBoyGit/nostos/README.md

 # Project Nostos - A New Way to Apply for Moving Permits in the City of Boston
-The prototype permitting application for the City of Boston Boston Transportation
+The prototype permitting application for the City of Boston

 ## Issue
 Moving day--September 1--is a big day in Boston.